 But the chipset has oddly had a downgrade and the screen is smaller than the G4's, so is the G5 really a worthy successor?
 And is it still worth considering now the Moto G6 is out?

 - Launched at £170 (AU$299), now down to around £120

 - Not available in the US

-It usually comes in gold or grey, but O2 stocks an exclusive blue version.
-You can pay an extra £10 to get 3GB of RAM and dual SIM support if you buy online via Amazon and we recommend that you do.
+The G5 usually comes in gold or grey, but O2 stocks an exclusive blue version.
+You can pay around an extra £10 to get 3GB of RAM and dual SIM support if you buy online via Motorola or Amazon and we recommend that you do.

 Some markets will only get the version with 2GB of RAM, but our review unit has 3GB under its grey exterior, along with space for a second SIM card.

 - More expensive look and feel

 Lenovo’s tagline is “Premium for all” and that idea is immediately apparent in the design of the Moto G5.

 While the Moto G series has always been lauded for packing great specs into affordable handsets, it has never been known for style.
 That changes with the Moto G5.

 This is a good-looking phone with a satisfying heft, thanks to the aluminium rear panel.
 It has a seriously slick, indented fingerprint sensor below the screen on the all-glass front, with a subtle sliver of metal around the speaker at the top.